IMMIGRANT HISTORY THROUGH PRIMARY SOURCES

 Primary Sources on Immigrant and Language-Learner History

-The Library of Congress has an archive on Immigration in the Teachers: Classroom Materials: Themed Resources section of their website.
-Their primary source sets and lesson plans offer historical material, and examples of lesson plans that encourage students to connect their own family’s or local region’s immigrant history with the lesson.
-The Exhibitions and Presentations links hold still more resources, some particular to particular immigrant groups.
+The Library of Congress offers an extensive archive on Immigration in the Teachers: Classroom Materials: Themed Resources section of its website.
+The primary source sets and lesson plans there offer rich historical material, and examples of lesson plans–including useful questions for investigation–that encourage students to connect to the immigrant stories of their own families, communities, and states.
+The Library of Congress Exhibitions and Presentations links hold still more resources, some particular to particular immigrant groups.

 Crossover Themes of Immigrant History